 Also separate from Assembly and Convocation, but open to all, is the Alumni Village hospitality tent hosted by YAA at the Yale Bowl on Saturday preceding the football game.

 Assembly and Convocation is a by-invitation only two-day workshop for specifically designated alumni volunteer leaders.
 Those invited include:

-- YAA Delegates appointed by their constituencies, as well as at-large delegates selected by the YAA to represent alumni outside these constituencies.
+- YAA Delegates appointed by their constituencies (regional clubs, Yale College Classes, Graduate School & professional schools, and recognized shared interest groups), as well as at-large delegates selected by the YAA to represent alumni outside these constituencies.

 - Ex-Officio Delegates, current leaders of recognized alumni bodies as specified in the YAA Constitution: presidents of regional Yale clubs, secretaries of Yale College classes, chairs/presidents of graduate and professional school alumni associations, and the chairs/presidents of interest groups who have been recognized by the YAA Board.